 DMV seeks ways to use technology to help the public safely navigate through the current public health emergency.
 One of our challenges is ensuring your hearing will be conducted in an environment that supports social distancing for you, the hearing examiner, police officer, attorneys – all participants.

-To address these challenges, DMV recently launched a virtual hearing pilot.
+To address these challenges, DMV has launched a virtual hearing pilot.
 All police officers will appear remotely from their police district.
 Drivers may also skip the trip and appear remotely from their home or office via computer or mobile device.